galil34/IDS2024S/quiz/5/README.md

 (Hint.
 Create a column of salary data in an Excel file.
 Go to the Insert tab in the Excel file and look for)
 [Data science Quiz 5.xlsx](https://github.com/galil34/IDS2024S/files/15204482/Data.science.Quiz.5.xlsx)

 19. This graph displays the global land temperature anomaly of earth over the past 300 years.
 The vertical axis basically tells use how hot Earth has been in a given year compared to the average temperature during 1951-1980?
 Just by looking a this graph, do you think if the temperature of Earth will increase or decrease in the following decades?
 Approximately, how much hotter or cooler do you think Earth will be in 2050 with respect to the average temperature during 1951-1980 (the zero anomaly temperature)?
 Express your answer in units of Celsius.
+- **The temperature will increase**
+- **3 degrees Celsius**